Fgruntjes/s3-plus/readme.md

 This command deletes the three buckets listed above.
 If any are non-empty, you will be asked to confirm the deletion for each non-empty bucket.
 You can override this confirmation with the `-f` flag:

 `s3-plus delete-buckets -f --buckets bucket-1 bucket-2 bucket-3`

-### List all empty buckets in account (coming soon)

-`s3-plus list-empty`

-This command lists all empty buckets in your account.

-### Delete all empty buckets in account (coming soon)

-`s3-plus delete-empty`

-This command deletes all empty buckets in your account.
-You will be given a list of empty buckets and asked to confirm the deletion.